briankoser/sfc-listeners-guide/episodes/0148-marvel-studios-acquires-the-rights-to-daredevil-and-other-news.md

   - Superhero Spotlight on the Power Rangers
   - Time Loop of Episode 1
   - Special episode 150
+stan_lee:
+  - Stan teams up with HISHE to make fun of Star Wars
+  - Stan is tough and gritty

 last_listen: 2018-11-30
 recommendation: no